Expert advice to get you moving:

 In relation to re-mortgages and Transfers of property by Gift, there will also be fees to pay for the cost of Land Registry documents and also Land Registry fees, the amount of which will depend on the value of the property being transferred.
 Once we are able to give you a formal quote, we can give you more information on the likely costs.

-Finally, in relation to all types of transaction we are required to obtain identification evidence for anyone on whose behalf we act and therefore, it will also be necessary to carry out online identification checks in connection with all clients and anyone else who is putting money into a property transaction.
+In relation to all types of transactions we are required to obtain identification evidence for anyone on whose behalf we act and therefore, it will also be necessary to carry out online identification checks in connection with all clients and anyone else who is putting money into a property transaction.
 The cost of each online identification check is £25 plus VAT of £5, totalling £30.00 per search.

 So far as a timeframe is concerned in relation to the Sale and Purchase of properties, this can be difficult to predict because it can be affected by a number of factors, for example, the number of parties involved in the chain of transactions, whether any of them need mortgage finance or whether parties are dependant on the sale or purchase of an alternative property, etc. Generally, a straightforward residential property transaction takes between 6 and 12 weeks.